dvbportal/cloudnode-doc/node.js.rst

 Dependencies
 ~~~~~~~~~~~~

-When your repository includes sub modules, these are also push to the
+When your repository includes sub modules, these are also pushed to the
 Node Machine.